coleslaw-org/coleslaw/docs/hacking.md

 Compilation starts by ensuring the staging directory (`/tmp/coleslaw/` by default) exists, cd'ing there, and copying over any necessary theme assets.
 Then *coleslaw* iterates over the content types and index classes, calling the `publish` method on each one.
-Publish iterates over the class instances, rendering each one and writing the result out to disk with `write-page` (which should probably just be renamed to `write-file`).
+Publish iterates over the class instances, rendering each one and writing the result out to disk with `write-file`.
 After this, an 'index.html' symlink is created to point to the first index.

 - `(deploy dir)`